-- PS6.1.1 The Concurrency Management System shall include standards and procedures to ensure that new residential development complies with the Level of Service (LOS) standards provided in the Interlocal Agreement between OCPS, the Municipalities, and the County, and the adopted Capital Improvements Element.
-The adopted LOS shall be used to determine the available capacity of Elementary, Middle and High Schools within the designated Concurrency Service Area (CSA) where the development is proposed.
-The adopted LOS must be achieved in all CSAs for each school type by end of the five-year period, except for backlogged CSAs that have been included in an adopted Long Term Concurrency Management System for Schools pursuant to CIE Policy CIE1.3.18.(Added 6/08, Ord.
-08-11; Amended 04/05, Ord.
-11-03) - PS6.1.2 The County shall utilize the OCPS calculation of school capacity, which is annually determined by OCPS using the Adjusted Florida Inventory of School Houses (FISH) Capacity for each school and Concurrency Service Area (CSA) within the school district.
+- PS6.1.1 The Concurrency Management System shall include standards and procedures to ensure that new residential development complies with the Level of Service (LOS) standards provided in the Interlocal Agreement between Orange County Public Schools (OCPS), the Municipalities, and the County, and the adopted Capital Improvements Element (CIE).
+The adopted LOS shall be used to determine the available capacity of Elementary, Middle, and High Schools within the designated Concurrency Service Area (CSA) where the development is proposed.
+(Added 6/08, Ord.
+08-11; amended 04/05, Ord.
+11-03) - PS6.1.2 The County shall utilize the Orange County Public Schools (OCPS) calculation of school capacity, which is annually determined by OCPS using the Adjusted Florida Inventory of School Houses (FISH) Capacity for each school and Concurrency Service Area (CSA) within the school district.
 Consistent with the Interlocal Agreement, Adjusted FISH Capacity shall be defined as the number of students who can be served in a permanent public school facility as provided in FISH adjusted to account for the design capacity of Modular or In-Slot Classrooms on the campuses designed as Modular or In-Slot schools, but not to exceed Core Capacity.
 (Added 6/08, Ord.
-08-11) - PS6.1.3 The LOS standards, except for backlogged facilities as provided in Capital Improvements Element (CIE) Policy CIE1.3.18, to implement school concurrency shall be calculated as a percentage of the Adjusted FISH Capacity as follows: (Added 6/08, Ord.
-08-11)

-- a) Elementary: 110% of Adjusted FISH using Modified Middle School Attendance Zones as CSAs - b) Middle: 100% of Adjusted FISH using Middle School Attendance Zones as CSAs - High, including ninth grade centers: 100% of Adjusted FISH using High School Attendance Zones as CSAs (Note: Adjusted permanent FISH for high schools does not include in-slots).
+08-11) - PS6.1.3 The level of service (LOS) standards, except for backlogged facilities as provided in Capital Improvements Element (CIE) Policy CIE1.3.18, to implement school concurrency shall be calculated as a percentage of the Adjusted Florida Inventory of School Houses (FISH) Capacity as follows: (Added 6/08, Ord.
+08-11) - a.
+Elementary: 110% of Adjusted FISH using Modified Middle School Attendance Zones as Concurrency Service Areas (CSAs) - b.
+Middle: 100% of Adjusted FISH using Middle School Attendance Zones as CSAs - c.
+High, including ninth grade centers: 100% of Adjusted FISH using High School Attendance Zones as CSAs (Note: Adjusted permanent FISH for high schools does not include in-slots).

-The LOS for OCPS' K-8 schools shall be incorporated in the adopted LOS for elementary and middle school CSAs in the following manner: All grades of Arbor Ridge K-8 and Windy Ridge K-8 shall be incorporate in the adopted LOS for elementary schools.
-For Blankner K-8, grades kindergarten through five shall be included in the adopted LOS for elementary schools and grades six through eight shall be included in the adopted LOS for middle schools.
+The LOS for OCPS' K-8 schools shall be incorporated in the adopted LOS for elementary and middle school CSAs in the following manner: Grades K-5 of Arbor Ridge K-8 and Windy Ridge K-8 shall be incorporated in the adopted LOS for elementary schools.
+For all other K-8 (and any PS-8 schools), grades kindergarten through five shall be included in the adopted LOS for elementary schools and grades six through eight shall be included in the adopted LOS for middle schools.
 (Added 04/10, Ord.
 10-03)